KelseyThornton/3-column-preview-card-component-main/README.md

 ![](./images/issue.png)

-There is an issue with the initial layout if the text in the three "cards" is not of similar lengths.
+There is an issue with the initial layout if the text in the three cards is not of similar lengths.

 ![](./images/intermediate.png)

-If a mobile devise is rotated to landscape mode, then the layout was showing the "luxury" card on a separate line.
+If a mobile devise is rotated to landscape mode, then the layout was showing the luxury card on a separate line.
 I have addressed this by creating a new layout for devices between 500 and 749 pixels wide.

 ### Links